-Bachelor of Science in Information Technology
+Bachelor of Science in Information Technology (123 Credit Hours - Estimated Completion Time: 41 months)

 The Bachelor of Science in Information Technology program provides students with a solid foundation in business and technology, developing skills that prepare them to effectively apply information technology to improve business processes across a broad spectrum of disciplines.
 Through this program, students will be able to effectively demonstrate advanced skills in business application software, current programming languages, and recognize various phases of the software development cycle, and the appropriate management of that developmental cycle in a business environment.